sgalella/BiomorphMutation/README.md

 # Biomorph Mutation
 Implementation of the algorithm to generate biomorphs described by Richard Dawkins in [The Evolution of Evolvability](https://richarddawkins.net/wp-content/uploads/2014/06/Evolution-of-Evolvability.pdf).
-Biomorphs are created randomly over time, without selection.
+An initial biomorph is created with length of 1.
+Each generation consists of a random mutation in one of the nine different genes of the biomorph.
+Genes control the angles and length of the strokes.
+No selection of any kind is applied.

 <p align="center">
     <img width="400" height="400" src="images/biomorphs.gif">